[HISTORY: Adopted by the Town Board of the Town of Stillwater 11-18-2018 by L.L. No. 6-2018. Amendments noted where applicable.]

 Ground-mounted and freestanding solar energy systems mounted on a pole are permitted as accessory structures in all zoning districts of the Town of Stillwater, subject to the following conditions:

-Special use permit, site plan review or building permits are required for all ground-mounted and freestanding solar energy systems.
+Special use permits, site plan review or building permits are required for all ground-mounted and freestanding solar energy systems.

 A minimum lot size of 1.00 acre is required for all residential uses.